bgreenlee/WeatherBar/index.md

 layout: default
 ---

-# Write a Mac Menu Bar App in Swift

-This tutorial will walk you through writing a Mac Menu Bar (aka Status Bar) app, using Swift.
+This tutorial will walk you through writing a Mac Menu Bar (aka Status Bar) app, using [Swift](https://developer.apple.com/swift/).
 We'll build a simple weather app using data from [OpenWeatherMap](http://openweathermap.org/).
 In the end, it will look like this:

 ![](assets/weatherbar.png)